zeruhur/gist/GIST!.v.2.0.md

 To play you will need:
 - At least 2 players, one will cover the role of Referee.
 The ideal number of players is 3-4 players, maximum 5.
-- At least 2d6, preferably one set for each player.
+- At least 2 six sided dice (d6), preferably one set for each player.
 - Writing instruments, index cards and sheets of paper for note-taking.

 ## Game Principles